elilieberman/Python_System_Monitor/README.md

 7. Both reports are saved to the USER's "downloads" directory ( Linx and Windows) as CSV's.

-8. Thanks to Booboo on Stackovefrflow for the Threading help.
+8. Thanks to Booboo on Stackoverflow.com for the Threading help.